scpwiki/wikijump/docs/development.md

 ## Setup: Configuration

 There are a couple of configuration files that need to be initialized prior to running your instance of Wikijump.
 These will be the `config.toml` and `.env` files, both located in the `deepwell` subdirectory.
-Both of these files can be copied from their `.example` counterparts without changing them, though it is worth looking through them briefly to understand what can be configurated for your instance.
+For a typical local deploy, both of these files can be copied from their `.example` counterparts without changing them, though it is worth looking through them briefly to understand what can be configurated for your instance.

 There is also a Docker configuration file that configures the various containers that host Wikijump in the local environment.
 You can find this file in `install/local/dev/`, named `docker-compose.yaml`, alongside `docker-compose.dev.yaml` (which provides various helpful tools for developing locally).